 The Forum is managed from the Institute of Public Administration.
-The specialist team has broad experience in advising on Governance issues to boards, government departments, local authorities and non-profit organisations.
+The specialist team has broad experience in advising on Governance issues to state bodies, government departments, local authorities, higher education institutions and non-profit organisations.
 They are also supported by the IPA research personnel who have carried out a series of corporate governance studies in Ireland and overseas.

 Aidan Horan is a director in the consultancy, training and development directorate at the Institute of Public Administration.
 He serves as Chairman and member of a number of public body audit committees and voluntary boards.
 His most recent governance work has included reviews of control effectiveness, implementation and review of risk management systems and preparation of governance policy and procedure documentation for boards and executive teams.

 Paul Turpin is a governance specialist at the Institute.
 Previously he worked at a senior level in financial services, as an economic adviser to Government Departments and with the National Economic and Social Council.
 He is a member of the Health Insurance Authority.
 He has also served as a member of the Audit Committee of An Garda Síochána and on Company Boards.
 His recent governance assignments have included board evaluation, risk management, board briefings and mentoring and supporting the development of strategy.

 Tom is Governance Specialist with the IPA, and re-joined the Institute in May 2017 having previously been a member of staff between 2006 and 2011, delivering consulting, training and education services to a range of public sector clients.
 Prior to re-joining, Tom was a Senior Manager and Consultant at Crowe Horwath, managing and delivering a range of assignments in the areas of organisational review, governance and strategy.
 Prior to this, he held senior strategy and governance roles at the National Asset Management Agency (NAMA).